 Third-grade Monaya blinked at him, mouth shut.
 Now, years later, he looks away, still talking: "I think, well, I said something to you that I deeply regret.
 I had older brothers who said stuff, and I didn't know what it meant."
 Genuine shame.
-He holds out his hand, "Keelan.
-Keelan Bailey."
+He holds out his hand, "Keelan."
 His crystal-blue eyes meet mine-apologetic, also a touch of I promise I'm more interesting than you recall.
 I tried not to roll my eyes, but I did respect that he remembered and carried it for as long as I did.
 "Yeah, I know.
 It took me a long time to figure it out, and I got in trouble for it...
 Wow, I haven't thought about it in ten years or so."
 I look at the lake, sunlight sparkling on white snow.

 I'm heading to my car, he's following, parallel to me.
 "Um, want to come over and smoke a bowl at my house?"
 I stop, raise an eyebrow.
 "Where do you live?"
 My face remains neutral, eyes fixed on him, waiting.
 "North.
 Follow me?"
 I nod.
 Both our cars are parked near the performing arts building-his white Maxima tears out, hugging the lake until the golf course.
 A dirt road to his house is like a rally course for two blond kids in Japanese economy cars.
-It's a riot to see this dude, who barely speaks, pull the e-brake for a hairpin turn into his driveway.
+It's a riot to see a guy who barely speaks, pull the e-brake for a hairpin turn into his driveway.

 He's blond, tall, tan, skinnier than me, and when he talks, it's reminiscent of Tyler Durdan from Fight Club-yet with more random knowledge, the conviction of (hard-earned nonfiction).
 He's in front of me, tidying as he goes, rambling about his dog.
 "My dog is... well, if he bothers you, let me know.
 Duuuuke!
 He's a black lab-pug, just... weird about women."
 He says "women" with a slightly different tone, which intrigues me.
 I'm twenty years old.
 For the first time, a guy calls me a "woman" without referencing some milestone.
 "Will you say that again?"
 I turn around; he spins fast, confused.
 "What, 'women'?"
 He repeats, "Wheman," flaring his eyebrows.
-I realize he's noticing how my mind picks up details, and he's amused dinner conversation: "I just can't believe it.
+I realize he's noticing how my mind picks up details, and he's amused.
+A week later, our dogs are basking in the sun-my min pin Elizabeth on the back of the couch, his pug-lab Duke in a corner, glaring.
+I'm pouring coffee while he stands there shirtless in brown corduroy pants, bare feet at the kitchen window, smoking.
+He references last night's dinner conversation: "I just can't believe it.
 You've never had pancetta?
 You call yourself a chef, and never had pancetta?"
 I'm lying on the rug under the coffee table, doing random yoga stretches.
 "I never said I was a chef, I said I like food.
 I know what it is, I've just never eaten it."
 The sunlight beams across the blonde, wide-plank hardwood.
 "We're having pancetta and goat cheese mac and cheese for dinner.
 I'll see you at six."
 Sitting on the black tile countertop, coffee to my lips, ignoring that he's smoking inside this beautiful house.